Electricity sector in Switzerland: Carbon dioxide emissions

 A study published in 2009 showed that the emissions of carbon dioxide (CO_{2}) due to the electricity consumed in Switzerland (total: 5.7 million tonnes) are seven times higher than the emissions of carbon dioxide due to the electricity produced in Switzerland (total: 0.8 million tonnes).

 The study also show that the production in Switzerland (64.6 TWh) is similar to the amount of electricity consumed in the country (63.7 TWh).
 Overall, Switzerland exports 7.6 TWh and imports 6.8 TWh; but, in terms of emissions of carbon dioxide, Switzerland exports "clean" electricity causing emissions of 0.1 million tonnes of CO_{2} and imports "dirty" electricity causing emissions of 5 million tonnes of CO_{2}.

 The electricity produced in Switzerland generated 14 grammes of CO_{2} per kilowatt hour.
 The electricity consumed in Switzerland generated 100 grammes of CO_{2} per kilowatt hour.

 Power stations

+A 1.6 GWh flow battery started construction in Laufenburg in 2025.

 In Switzerland, there also exists a single-phase AC grid operated with 16.7 Hz for power supply of railway lines, see List of installations for 15 kV AC railway electrification in Germany, Austria and Switzerland.